Indiana Experience Field Trip Descriptions

 W. Brooks and Wanda Y. Fortune History Lab

 Take on the role of a conservator and participate in a hands-on paper mending activity in our History Lab, where students will learn how science and history work together in the field of conservation.

-Do some detective work with primary sources at our INvestigation Stations.
+Do some detective work with primary sources at our INvestigation Station.
 Facilitators will help students discover clues in photographs and documents to solve mysteries of the past.

 Other Field Trip Options

 William H. Smith Memorial Library

 For student groups, a brief presentation in the library is available at no extra charge but must be requested in advance when making a tour reservation.
 Library staff can also present standalone programs on how to use a research library.
 For a separate library program, please email firstname.lastname@example.org.

 A hands on program titled, Analyzing Photographs to Tell Stories is available for an additional fee of $1.50 per student.
 This offer is open to all school groups but it can also be used if you have groups larger than 105 as we will have half of the students tour the exhibits while the other half participates in the program, and then they will switch.
 Please note this will extend the tour about 75 minutes.
 If interested, please ask for more information and for program availability when booking your visit.

 Visit the Indiana Experience at the Eugene and Marilyn Glick Indiana History Center in Indianapolis and show your students a new way to live history.